jserot/dune-howto/README.md

   single library and an executable

-* the directory `package-with-lib-and-sublib` shows how to build, test, install and use a simple package consisting in two libraries: a public main library and auxiliary private library
+* the directory `package-with-lib-and-sublib` shows how to build, test, install and use a simple package consisting in two libraries: a main library and an auxiliary library

 For the `package-xxx` examples, each directory consists in two sub-directories: